Building your AI roadmap: the template

 Final piece that most roadmaps miss: your AI system will need constant adjustment.

 Not because you built it wrong.
-Because LLM-driven AI agents get multi-step tasks wrong nearly 70% of the time in simulated environments, and the only way to improve that is continuous iteration based on production data.
+Because only 11% of organizations have AI agents in production according to Deloitte, and the rest are stuck in pilot programs or quietly shelved when real expenses surfaced.
+The only way to improve is continuous iteration based on production data.

 Your roadmap should allocate time for iteration cycles.
 Not “maintenance” - actual analysis of how the system performs and deliberate changes to improve it.